Research Scientist (Insect Biology and Ecology) and Research Director/Manager.

 Current research interests are organised under two (interrelated) multidisciplinary programmes focused on:

-In recent years my interests have been focused on multidisciplinary approaches at the interface between environmental biology and optical physics, fluid dynamics, electrical engineering, socio-biology and geography to mitigate risks of environmental damage.
+In recent years my interests have been focused on multidisciplinary approaches at the interface between invertebrate biology and mathematics, fluid dynamics, socio-biology and geography to maintain effective pest management while mitigating risks of environmental damage.

 Petrovskaya, NB; Forbes, E, Petrovskii, SV; Walters, KFA (2018).
 Towards the development of a more accurate monitoring procedure for invertebrate populations, in the presence of an unknown spatial pattern of population distribution in the field.
 Insects 2018, 9, 29; doi:10.3390/insects901002